Wood Pulp Market Size and Share

 Key Report Takeaways

-• By process, chemical pulping accounted for 55.5% of the market share in 2025, and recycled fiber pulp is projected to grow at a 6.2% CAGR to 2031.
+• By process, Chemical pulping accounted for 55.5% of the wood pulp market size in 2025, while Recycled Fiber Pulp was the fastest segment at a 6.2% CAGR during 2026-2031.

-• By geography, Asia-Pacific accounted for 42.6% of 2025 revenue and is poised for a 5.4% CAGR through 2031, outpacing North America and Europe.
+• By geography, Asia-Pacific accounted for 42.6% of the wood pulp market share in 2025 and was also the fastest-growing regional segment, with a 5.4% CAGR during 2026-2031

-Note: Market size and forecast figures in this report are generated using 黑料不打烊鈥檚 proprietary estimation framework, updated with the latest available data and insights as of January 2026.
+Note: Market size and forecast figures in this report are generated using 黑料不打烊鈥檚 proprietary estimation framework, updated with the latest available data and insights as of 2026.

 Segment Analysis